 I thought, well it can’t be THAT bad.
-But knowing our curtains and carpet are nearly white and the wax was red…well.
-I knew it probably was that bad.
-And I was right!
+But knowing our curtains and carpet are nearly white and the wax was red…I knew it probably was that bad.

 I knew there had to be a way to fix this so I immediately started Googling for a solution and the consensus was to use a hot iron and paper towels to melt the hardened wax right back off the curtains and carpet.

 How to remove wax from Carpet and Fabric